 Exactly the same security measures, including data encryption and passwords, apply to all our online application and transactional processes.
 In addition, these services are protected by firewalls.
 This technology monitors and prevents any unauthorised access to our computer systems (where personal data is kept) - which means unauthorised people cannot access account and personal details.

-When you bank online, it's important that we recognize each other.
-That's where our secret image and phrase combination comes in.
+When you bank online, it's important that we recognise each other.
+That's where your secret image and phrase combination comes in.
 This extra security level assures you that you're logging on to the genuine cahoot website.
 It also lets us identify the desktop computer(s) you normally use and your log on details.

 So, even if a would-be fraudster gets hold of your user name, we can stop them logging on to your account.
 Don't worry though – this doesn't mean you can't log on from a desktop computer you don't normally use.
 We simply ask your memorable information questions.